wwkb123/FoodSuggestor/README.md

 # FoodSuggestor

-## A app that suggests food for you when you are in hesitation
+## An app that suggests food for you when you are in hesitation